bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

      it's embedded in :math:`\mathbb{R}^{n+1}`).

   From this, we can derive similar formulas (using the same similar triangle argument) as the previous example.
-Using the north pole, as an example, to any point :math:`p =({\bf x}, z) \in S^n` on the hypersphere, and the hyperplane given by :math:`z=0`, we can get the projected point :math:`({\bf u_N}, 0)` using the following equations:
+Using the north pole as an example to any point :math:`p =({\bf x}, z) \in S^n` on the hypersphere, and the hyperplane given by :math:`z=0`, we can get the projected point :math:`({\bf u_N}, 0)` using the following equations: